kojix2/unclone/README.md

 ## Current status

-- Crystal CLI + Rust kernel end-to-end pipeline implemented
+- Crystal CLI and Rust kernel are wired end to end
-- Variational inference loop (`update_z -> update_pi -> update_theta`) implemented
+- VI and MCMC entry points are both available
-- Restart selection by best ELBO implemented
+- VI restart selection uses best ELBO
-- Restart-level parallelism implemented in Rust via `rayon` and controlled by `--kernel-threads`
-- Likelihood tensor construction parallelism implemented in Rust via `rayon`
-- Variational inference hot paths (`update_z`, `update_theta`, ELBO-side contractions) parallelized via `rayon` when `--kernel-threads > 1`
+- Rust hot paths use Rayon when enabled
-- OpenBLAS was evaluated experimentally, but the current supported parallel backend remains `rayon`
-- Optional profiling is available with `PCV_PROFILE=1` to print per-phase timings to stderr
-- Output is inference-derived (non-dummy)
-- Cluster IDs are compactly renumbered across used clusters
+- output rows are inference-derived and cluster IDs are compactly renumbered
-- Test coverage includes Crystal specs, Rust unit tests, and a deterministic golden output check
+- tests cover Rust units, Crystal specs, and a deterministic golden output check

 ## Attribution And License

-This project is a close reimplementation of PyClone-VI developed with direct reference to the upstream project, its published method, and its user-facing behavior.
+This project is a close reimplementation developed with direct reference to the upstream projects, their published methods, and their user-facing behavior.

-- Original project: PyClone-VI
+- Upstream projects: PyClone, PyClone-VI
-- Upstream repository: Roth-Lab/pyclone-vi
+- Upstream repositories: Roth-Lab/pyclone, Roth-Lab/pyclone-vi
-- Paper: PyClone-VI: scalable inference of clonal population structures using whole genome data

-The upstream PyClone-VI project is distributed under GNU GPL v3 or later.
+The upstream projects are distributed under GNU GPL v3 or later.
 This project is distributed under GPL v3 or later as well.